-The Airflow scheduler monitors all tasks and all DAGs and triggers the Task instances whose dependencies have been met.
-Behind the scenes, it spins up a subprocess, which monitors and stays in sync with a folder for all DAG objects it may contain, and periodically (every minute or so) collects DAG parsing results and inspects active tasks to see whether they can be triggered.
+The Airflow scheduler monitors all tasks and DAGs, then triggers the task instances once their dependencies are complete.
+Behind the scenes, the scheduler spins up a subprocess, which monitors and stays in sync with all DAGs in the specified DAG directory.
+Once per minute, by default, the scheduler collects DAG parsing results and checks whether any active tasks can be triggered.

 The Airflow scheduler is designed to run as a persistent service in an